-While the majority of our Leaders have extensive experience abroad, we do occasionally hire Leaders who have only lived abroad for a semester — especially if those individuals have other strong qualifications such as thematic expertise or extensive experience facilitating youth programs.
+While the majority of our leaders have extensive experience abroad, we do occasionally hire leaders who have lived abroad for a short period of time or have significant cross-cultural and/or travel experience— especially if those individuals have other strong qualifications such as thematic expertise or extensive experience facilitating youth programs.

-Given that each program set-up varies slightly, there are several programs (e.g., South Korea and Vietnam) for which we don’t require our Leaders to be fluent in the country’s language(s).
-Typically in these countries, our in-country partners provide a native guide 24/7 who can assist Leaders with translation.
-However, for the majority of our programs, Leaders do need to have a strong working proficiency of the language.
-For some of our programs (e.g., Japan and France), it is critical that Leaders are fluent in the language of the host country, and for these programs, we will often ask candidates to do a language check interview as part of the selection process.
+Given that each program set-up varies slightly, there are several programs (e.g., South Korea and The Netherlands) for which we don’t require our leaders to be fluent in the country’s language(s).
+Typically in these countries, our in-country partners provide a native guide 24/7 who can assist leaders with translation.
+However, for the majority of our programs, leaders do need to have a strong working proficiency of the language.
+For some of our programs (e.g., Argentina and France), it is critical that leaders are fluent in the language of the host country, and for these programs, we will often ask candidates to do a language check interview as part of the selection process.

 Our programs do change slightly from year to year.
 While many of our programs have run for years and continue to do so, we are constantly evaluating and updating our portfolio to refresh our current programs and to create innovative new programs.
 In this process, there are sometimes programs we stop running or place on hiatus while we improve them.

 Do my references need to provide recommendation letters?